folio-org/folio-analytics/sql/report_queries/erm/count/README.md

 * Each instance has a holdings record.
 Each holdings record has a permanent location.
 * Excludes suppressed instance records (instance discovery suppress value is “true”)
-* [When this field becomes available:] Excludes instance records that do not have at least one unsuppressed holdings record (all holdings discovery suppress values are “true”)
+* Excludes instance records that do not have at least one unsuppressed holdings record (all holdings discovery suppress values are “true”)
 * This query is intended to only include e-resources.
 It includes instance records with instance format names of “computer – online resource” or instance records with holdings library names of “Online”.
 These values many need to be updated for your local needs.
   </details>